TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

   The Holy Grail of Mobile Benchmarking...right?
 Right?
   Well, **kinda**.
 It's good if you got some time to waste and want some arbitrary results.
-This Benchmark likes to disagree with other (Often more reliable) Benchmarks, but it's the popular Kid, and you can't really show up without him at a party, otherwise nobody will care about you.
+This Benchmark likes to disagree with other (Often more reliable) Benchmarks, but it's the popular Kid, and you can't really show up without him at the party, otherwise nobody will care about you.
 5/10.
-Only use this if you have time to waste and you're bored.
+Only use this if you have time to waste and you're bored (or you want to prove that you're faster to someone who knows nothing about Benchmarks).

   * **3DMARK**